Offering training for teachers to introduce a system innovation approach in schools

 How can I get trained to use this in schools?

-You can learn quite a bit by looking at the tools, reading through the guidance given, and then thinking about how you might use them in your project / subject teaching.
-We have our e-learning and some training opportunities throughout the year, as well as regular calls with all partners in which they share best-practices and exchange ideas.
+You can learn quite a bit by looking at the tools, reading through the guidance given, and then thinking about how you might use them in your project / teaching.
+We have our e-learning platform and training opportunities throughout the year, as well as regular calls with all partners in which they share best-practices and exchange ideas.